Oluwa-gbemi/DSA-PROJECT-/README.md

 # DSA-PROJECT-
+This repository showcases two comprehensive analytics projects developed as part of the Digital Skillup Africa (DSA) program.
+Each project applies core data analytics techniques to practical business cases, utilizing tools such as Microsoft Excel and SQL Server.

 # Amazon Product Review Analysis

 ## Project Overview

-This project was completed as part of the learning requirements in the Data Analytics track at Digital Skillup Africa (DSA).
-The goal was to perform an end-to-end analysis on a dataset containing product and customer review information from Amazon.
+The goal of this analysis is to perform an end-to-end analysis on a dataset containing product and customer review information from Amazon.
 The task involved cleaning raw data, deriving insights using Microsoft Excel calculations and pivot tables, and presenting the findings in a structured, interactive Excel dashboard.

 ---